sabithapaulraj/Windows-basic-commands-batchscript/README.md

 # RESULT:
-The commands/batch files are executed successfully.
+The commands/batch files are executed successfully..